 |Office:||A311 Loeb Building|

 My laboratory focuses on a variety of topics in cognitive psychology.
-During the last few years, my students and I have been focusing on some of the following questions: How do people learn to classify objects?
+During the last few years, my students and I have focused on some of the following questions: How do people learn to classify objects?
 How do they learn functions?
 Can the reluctance of some people to accept psychology as a science be related to the process of categorization?
 Why do some artificial stimuli with a high degree of human likeness appear to be eerie?
-Does a source’s credibility influence people’s ability to evaluate the validity of a syllogism?
+Are hand written notes more conducive to academic success than typed notes?